 “Rebellion,” according to Camus, “is born of the spectacle of irrationality, confronted with an unjust and incomprehensible condition.
-It protests, it demands, it insists that the outrage be brought to an end, and that what has up to now been built upon shifting sands should henceforth be founded on rock.”
+It protests, it demands, it insists that the outrage is brought to an end and that what has up to now been built upon shifting sands should henceforth be founded on rock.”

 Camus’s rebellion was nonviolent.
 He was not into human killing.
 In his view killing was grounded in nihilism, and to attack nihilism with another form of nihilism made little sense.
 “To kill men leads to nothing but killing more men.”

 “Being aware of one’s life, one’s revolt, one’s freedom is living,” but “The point is to live.”

 Unlike Jesus’s rebellion against the human condition which was grounded in hope, Camus’s was not.
 Camus frequently reminded us that his rebellion was always without hope of affecting the human condition.
 There was no “pie in the sky” in Camus’s world.
 “I share with you the same revulsion from evil.
 But I do not share your hope, and I continue to struggle against this universe in which children suffer and die.”

 No words of Camus were ever more prescient than, “We are suffering a reign of terror because human values have been replaced by contempt for others and the worship of efficiency, the desire for freedom by the desire for domination.
 It is no longer being just and generous that makes us right; it is being successful.”
 And what should we do about this?
 Rebél.